lteran9/HexMap/README.md

 - Support multiple configuration options to create varied maps
 - Make it possible to generate the same map again
 ## Chapter 24
-- Add a border of water around the map.
+- Add a border of water around the map
-- Split the map into multiple regions.
+- Split the map into multiple regions
-- Apply erosion to grind away cliffs.
+- Apply erosion to grind away cliffs
-- Move land around to smoothen the terrain.
+- Move land around to smoothen the terrain